Space elevator: Innovations and designs

-The space elevator concept reached America in 1975 when Jerome Pearson began researching the idea, inspired by Arthur C. Clarke's 1969 speech before Congress.
+The space elevator concept was reinvented and advanced further in 1975, when Jerome Pearson began studying the idea, inspired by Arthur C. Clarke's 1969 speech before Congress.
 After working as an engineer for NASA and the Air Force Research Laboratory, he developed a design for an "Orbital Tower", intended to harness Earth's rotational energy to transport supplies into low Earth orbit.
 In his publication in Acta Astronautica, the cable would be thickest at geostationary orbital altitude, where tension is greatest, and narrowest at the tips to minimize weight.
 He proposed extending a counterweight to 144,000 kilometers (89,000 miles), as without a large counterweight, the upper cable would need to be longer due to the way gravitational and centrifugal forces change with distance from Earth.
 His analysis included the Moon's gravity, wind, and movable payloads as factors.
 Building the elevator would have required thousands of Space Shuttle trips, though material could be transported once a minimum strength strand reached the ground or could be manufactured in space from asteroidal or lunar ore.
 Pearson's findings, published in Acta Astronautica, caught Clarke's attention and led to technical consultations for Clarke's science fiction novel The Fountains of Paradise (1979), which features a space elevator.
+Pearson also pointed out that the portion of the space elevator beyond geosynchronous orbit will be moving faster than orbital velocity, and hence could be used to launch spacecraft onto interplanetary orbits, using the Earth's rotational energy.
+A later paper by Pearson pointed out that a space elevator could be built on the moon, to the Earth-moon Lagrange Points EM L1 or EM L2.
+Such a lunar space elevator would be longer than the Earth space elevator, but would not require as high tensile-strength material.